 Develops, oversees and administers the Department's annual budget; participates in the forecast of funds needed for staffing, equipment, materials, and supplies; monitors and approves expenditures; implements adjustments; and allocates resources to accomplish program goals and service levels.

-Plans, directs, coordinates, and reviews the work plan for assigned recreation staff including those involved in organizing and encouraging the formation of clubs, teams, leagues, and special events; assigns work activities, projects, and programs; reviews and evaluates work products, methods, and procedures to ensure safe work practices, work quality, and accuracy and to ensure compliance to applicable rules, policies, and procedures; meets with staff to identify and resolve problems; selects, trains, motivates, and evaluates assigned personnel; provides or coordinates staff training; works with employees to correct deficiencies; implements discipline procedures; motivates staff and recognizes and rewards exceptional performance; serves as mentor to staff to help promote their professional development; assigns and delegates work in order to meet performance objectives and provides guidance to assist staff performance; ensures effective staff/management relations and maintains a good working relationship with the District workforce.
+Plans, directs, coordinates, and reviews the work plan for assigned staff including those involved in organizing and encouraging the formation of clubs, teams, leagues, tournaments and special events; assigns work activities, projects, and programs; reviews and evaluates work products, methods, and procedures to ensure safe work practices, work quality, and accuracy and to ensure compliance to applicable rules, policies, and procedures; meets with staff to identify and resolve problems; selects, trains, motivates, and evaluates assigned personnel; provides or coordinates staff training; works with employees to correct deficiencies; implements discipline procedures; motivates staff and recognizes and rewards exceptional performance; serves as mentor to staff to help promote their professional development; assigns and delegates work in order to meet performance objectives and provides guidance to assist staff performance; ensures effective staff/management relations and maintains a good working relationship with the District workforce.

 Serves as staff on a variety of boards, commissions, and committees; prepares and presents staff reports and other necessary correspondence.

 Manages the Fee Assistance (scholarship) Program including application review, client interview, fundraising and documentation; coordinates Special Use Permits and Agreements, picnic reservations, and other facility rentals; manages the online registration systems, requiring coordination with software vendors.

 Prepares contracts and Requests for Qualification/Proposals/Bids; administers and oversees concession and other contracts; actively seeks and applies for grants, sponsorships, gifts, and donations.